gui-li/Bruce-Cybersecurity-Clssses-Search-Engine/README.md

 ### Feature Extrctioin
 Note all files in -DataCollection-

-*Metadata extraction including: Professor names& phone number& email address, school name, course title, year of course.
-File: FeatureClassification.py
+- Metadata extraction including: Professor names& phone number& email address, school name, course title, year of course.
+File: feature_extraction.py
-*Screenshot website into thumbnail using file Screenshot.py *Concatnate all csv in the folder using file Concatenate.py
+- Screenshot website into thumbnail using file Screenshot.py
+- Concatnate all csv in the folder using file Concatenate.py
+- Named Entity Recognition is also included in DataCollection folder

 ### Accessing the HTML/CSS Files